 This way, the program ensures that students are ideally prepared for their future careers and qualify for the preparatory service (Referendariat) – the next step on the way to becoming a teacher.

-Students enrolled in the Mannheim M. Ed.
-Teacher Education program are appreciative of the great support and advice they receive throughout their studies, The program managers, the Student Services team, the subject-specific academic advisors, and the teachers are happy to answer your questions on the program.
+Students enrolled in the master's program in Teacher Education are appreciative of the great support and advice they receive throughout their studies.
+The program managers, the Student Services team, the subject-specific academic advisors, and the teachers are happy to answer your questions on the program.

 In addition to a classic career in teaching, the acquired competences also qualify for other activities, for example in adult education.
 It is also possible to start an academic career.

 The University of Mannheim is partners with 450 universities around the world.
-In the M.Ed.
-Teacher Education program, studying abroad is optional.
+In the master's program in Teacher Education, studying abroad is optional.
 However, students are encouraged to spend a semester abroad.
 The best time to spend a semester abroad is the fourth semester.
 Students who plan on spending a semester abroad during their master’s program, usually write their master's thesis in the semester following their stay abroad.
 Another option is to do the placement semester abroad.
 In collaboration with the International Office, your respective school can help you plan a period of study abroad.

-The M.Ed.
-Teacher Education program has an integrated placement semester.
+The master's program in Teacher Education has an integrated placement semester.
 During this placement semester, students are provided with the opportunity to get to know the school sector in a well-founded way and with professional guidance and supervision.
 The placement semester takes place during the third subject-specific semester.
 Students can complete the placement semester at secondary schools or vocational schools in Baden-Württemberg and, under certain circumstances, also abroad.
 As a rule, the placement semester comprises twelve weeks of instruction and accompanying events at the Institute for Didactics and Teacher Training.
-If you have any questions regarding the placement semester, please contact the Center for Teacher Education and Educational Innovation at the University of Mannheim.

 Successful graduates of the master’s program can earn a doctoral degree from the University of Mannheim.
 The offer varies according to school and subject.

-The M.Ed.
-Teacher Education program is based on the B.Ed.
-Teacher Education program.
-Another teaching-related bachelor’s degree or a bachelor’s degree including teaching-related elements is sufficient if the subject-related competencies acquired in the program of study are equivalent to a B.Ed.
-Teacher Education degree.
+The master's program in Teacher Education is based on the bachelor's program in Teacher Education.
+Another teaching-related bachelor’s degree or a bachelor’s degree including teaching-related elements is sufficient if the subject-related competencies acquired in the program of study are equivalent to a bachelor's degree in Teacher Education (B.Ed.).
 The following requirements must be met: